Economic Development

 www.seedcorp.com

 SEED holds free business plan preparation workshops throughout the region, on a monthly basis.
 Their schedule can be found on the website listed above.
+Contact SEED if you are starting a business, are in the early phases or an existing operation seeking financing and/or technical assistance.
+A representative will meet with you to discuss your needs and provide guidance.

 For one-on-one assistance, please consider the following agencies: